kyma-project/kyma/docs/application-connector/docs/034-gs-get-client-certificate.md

 To get the configuration URL which allows you to fetch the required configuration details, create a TokenRequest custom resource (CR).
 The controller which handles this CR kind adds the **status** section to the created CR.
 The **status** section contains the required configuration details.

 - Create a TokenRequest CR.
-The CR name must match the name of the RE for which you want to get the configuration details.
+The CR name must match the name of the App for which you want to get the configuration details.
 Run:
   ```
   cat <<EOF | kubectl apply -f -
   apiVersion: connectorservice.kyma-project.io/v1alpha1
   kind: TokenRequest
   metadata:
-    name: {RE_NAME}
+    name: {APP_NAME}
   EOF
   ```

 - Fetch the TokenRequest CR you created to get the configuration details from the **status** section.
 Run:
   ```
-  kubectl get tokenrequest.connectorservice.kyma-project.io {RE_NAME} -o yaml
+  kubectl get tokenrequest.connectorservice.kyma-project.io {APP_NAME} -o yaml
   ```
   >**NOTE:** If the response doesn't contain the **status** section, wait for a few moments and fetch the CR again.